Ynn/selfstar/intro-ipojo.md

 ## A word on iPOJO

-As explained in the OSGi introduction, a bundle is used both as a deployment unit and as a composition unit.
-Bundles can be used to encapsulate code packages (in the Java sense) that can be shared or kept hidden.
+As explained in the OSGi introduction, a bundle is a deployment unit but also a composition unit to make up modular, dynamic applications in Java.
+Bundles are thus used to encapsulate code packages (in the Java sense) that can be shared or kept hidden.
 This allows two bundles to have a package with a same name without conflicts.
 When they are shared, package are versioned.
 That means that each package has also a version number.